Appsilon/semantic.assets/cran-comments.md

+## Resubmission

+> The Title field should be in title case.
+Current version is: Assets For 'Shiny.semantic'
+> In title case and corret spelling of the cited package name that is: Assets for 'shiny.semantic'

+We have updated the title.

 ## Author comment

 I understand that the package size exceeds CRAN's submission limit.
 The purpose of this submission is to reduce the size of the main package, shiny.semantic, by offloading all necessary assets.